 “Playing cards, that’s all.”
 He shrugged his shoulders, drained his glass and looked towards Lonnie for another beer.

-Eunice rolled her eyes and shifted her attention towards Melvin.
+Eunice shifted her attention towards Melvin.
 “What about you, Mr. Royce?
 I don’t think we’ve seen you in the Palace yet.”

 “You won’t either.
 No offense, Miss Adair, but I have a steady lady friend up valley.”

-“That’s wonderful, Melvin, but a little excitement on the side never hurt anyone,” she said as she continued up the creaky stairway and then disappeared.
+“That’s wonderful, Melvin, but a little excitement on the side never hurt anyone.”
+She continued up the creaky stairway and then disappeared.

-Melvin shifted his attention back to Javernick.
+Melvin looked back towards Javernick.
 “How soon do you want to start building?”

 “We can start the layout tomorrow.
 Roland and Maximino are going to help too.”